 - A wide range of pricing strategies.

-You can also look at the amount of innovation and R&D in a market to get a sense of whether it is fragmented or not.
+You can also examine the amount of innovation and R&D in a market to determine whether it is fragmented.

 Liked this post?
 Check out the complete series on Marketing